Share your gift.

 The project is based in the gifts we bear as individuals and as teams.
-By sharing our gifts with one another, we can transform our deepest problems into a source of shared strength.
-The root of our work is a process of deep listening, to one another and to God.
-This process has the power to draw out our deepest gifts and to begin connecting them both with one another and with what God is doing among us.
+By sharing our gifts with one another, we can transform our most difficult problems into a source of shared strength.
+The root of our work is a process of listening, to one another and to the deepest source of our lives.
+This process has the power to draw out our gifts and to begin connecting them both with one another and with what is happening among us, even beyond our own awareness.
 The results can be surprising.

 The Project focuses on three levels of engagement:

 - Support for Congregations & Organizations: Strengthening congregations and organizations to serve, through spiritual renewal, strategic direction, membership growth, and financial stabilization.

 - Support for Individuals: Providing one-on-one counsel for individuals addressing vocational discernment, workplace conflict, and purpose.